AI & Automation

 • Invest in AI ethics training

-The AI paradox: more automation, more humanity needed
+The AI paradox: more automation, more human touch needed

 As marketing becomes more automated, the human touch becomes more valuable.
 Brands that find this balance win.